Nursing home: United States

 A skilled nursing facility (SNF) is a nursing home certified to participate in, and be reimbursed by Medicare.
 Medicare is the federal program primarily for the aged (65+) who contributed to Social Security and Medicare while they were employed.
 Medicaid is the federal program implemented with each state to provide health care and related services to those who are below the poverty line.
 Each state defines poverty and therefore Medicaid eligibility.
 Those eligible for Medicaid may be low-income parents, children (including those in State Children's Health Insurance Programs (SCHIPs) and maternal-child wellness and food programs), seniors, and people with disabilities.

-The Centers for Medicare and Medicaid Services is the component of the U.S. Department of Health and Human Services (DHHS) that oversees Medicare and Medicaid.
+The Centers for Medicare and Medicaid Services is the component of the US Department of Health and Human Services (DHHS) that oversees Medicare and Medicaid.
 A large portion of Medicare and Medicaid dollars is used each year to cover nursing home care and services for the elderly and disabled.
 State governments oversee the licensing of nursing homes.
 In addition, states have a contract with CMS to monitor those nursing homes that want to be eligible to provide care to Medicare and Medicaid beneficiaries.
 Congress established minimum requirements for nursing homes that want to provide services under Medicare and Medicaid.
 These requirements are broadly outlined in the Social Security Act, which also entrusts the Secretary of Health and Human Services with the responsibility of monitoring and enforcing these requirements.
 CMS is also charged with the responsibility of working out the details of the law and how it will be implemented, which it does by writing regulations and manuals.